0xViking/D_D-Discord-Channels/README.md

-# This is Developer Dao discord channels simplified
+# Developer Dao discord channels simplified view

+--- If you want to update any channel data you can raise issue or just do tha change and raise PR ---

 After following the steps mentioned below you can see output of the D_D discord channels as below.